MAGALA-RICHARD/apsimNGpy-documentations/doc/Usage.rst

 Saving the Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When we load the model, it is usually assigned a random name.
-However, you can save the file using the save() method.
+However, you can save the file using the :meth:`~apsimNGpy.core.apsim.ApsimModel.save` method.
 This method takes a single argument: the desired file path or name.

 ..
 Hint::